Bird flight: Gliding flight

 When in gliding flight, the upward aerodynamic force is equal to the weight.
 In gliding flight, no propulsion is used; the energy to counteract the energy loss due to aerodynamic drag is either taken from the potential energy of the bird, resulting in a descending flight, or is replaced by rising air currents ("thermals"), referred to as soaring flight.
 For specialist soaring birds (obligate soarers), the decision to engage in flight are strongly related to atmospheric conditions that allow individuals to maximise flight-efficiency and minimise energetic costs.

 Flapping flight

-When a bird flaps, as opposed to gliding, its wings continue to develop lift as before, but the lift is rotated forward to provide thrust, which counteracts drag and increases its speed, which has the effect of also increasing lift to counteract its weight, allowing it to maintain height or to climb.
+When a bird flaps, as opposed to gliding, its wings continue to develop lift as before, but the lift is rotated forward by the flight muscles to provide thrust, which counteracts drag and increases its speed, which has the effect of also increasing lift to counteract its weight, allowing it to maintain height or to climb.
 Flapping involves two stages: the down-stroke, which provides the majority of the thrust, and the up-stroke, which can also (depending on the bird's wings) provide some thrust.
 At each up-stroke the wing is slightly folded inwards to reduce the energetic cost of flapping-wing flight.
 Birds change the angle of attack continuously within a flap, as well as with speed.